123wowow123/chronopin/content.md

 https://youtu.be/IGkzPGBkGhw?t=323
-May and June russian will have increased force and Ukraine will have tanks
+May and June Russian will have increased force and Ukraine will have tanks

 https://www.macrumors.com/2023/01/23/whats-next-for-the-mac/